 I was also told I needed to try Açaí (pronounced “aa-sah-ee” by the locals) at least once in Brazil so I gave in on the beach and ordered a bowl.
 Açaí is a fruit native to South America and is becoming known as a superfood in the UK.
 In Brazil I had it served frozen with granola on top with a mimed promise from the old guy selling it that it would make me get bigger!
 It tasted nice and was refreshing for our beach day but later the same day I didn’t feel great (perhaps unrelated).
 I’d heeded warnings to avoid all cooked foods on the beach, and managed to avoid the sellers of the rest of the wares.

-We went to some sea-front restaurants and I even managed to bump into a good friend from University in Meia Pataca.
+We went to some sea-front restaurants and I even managed to bump into a good friend from University in a restaurant called Meia Pataca.
 Nearly everywhere had screens set up showing the sports action from the Olympics and we were able to catch most of the football final surrounded by patriotic Brazilians slamming tables and cheering on their boys

 If you’re in Rio I can recommend our local pizzeria, La Figa for giant family sized pizza, which was right by our apartment!
 The waiter was also a friend of our apartment owner so we got chatting when they came to fix our electricity whilst he told us about how he’d visited London once and been on a mad one in Fabric.
 We also loved Siqueira Grill further down the beach – a buffet where you pay by the weight of the food on your plate and can also get steak and other meats grilled to your liking in front of you.
 I was also able to try some Brazilian delicacies like empanadas (pastries similar to mini Jamaican patties/ Cornish pasties) and pão de queijo (cheese balls).
 These filler items did mean I nearly ate a kilogram of food each time.